-- (2) AES-N-CMAC requires keys that are N bits long (for N = 128, 192, or 256), depending upon the AES variant that is used in the implementation.
-The bit length of salt shall be the bit length required of a key for that AES variant (128 bits for AES-128, 192 bits for AES-192, or 256 bits for AES-256).
-In the absence of an agreed-upon alternative, the input salt value shall be an all-zero string of the required bit length. - b.
-L a positive integer that indicates the length (in bits) of the secret keying material to be derived using the auxiliary PRF-based KDF during the execution of the keyexpansion step (i.e., step 2 in the process shown below).
-The maximum value allowed for L is determined by the mode (i.e., Counter Mode, Feedback Mode, or Double-Pipeline Iteration Mode) and implementation details of the chosen KDF, as specified in [SP 800-108].
-An error event will occur during the execution of the KDF if L is too large.
-13 c. {IV} - a bit string included (if required) for use as an initial value during execution of the auxiliary PRF-based KDF; an IV shall be included in OtherInput if and only if the chosen PRF-based KDF is operating in Feedback Mode.
-It can be either secret or non-secret.
+- 497b.
+L A positive integer that indicates the length (in bits) of the secret keying material to be498derived using the auxiliary PRF-based KDF during the execution of the key-expansion step499(i.e., step 2 in the process shown below).
+The maximum value allowed for L is determined500by the mode (i.e., Counter Mode, Feedback Mode, or Double-Pipeline Iteration Mode) and501implementation details of the chosen KDF (as specified in [SP 800-108]).
+An error event502will occur during the execution of the KDF if L is too large. - 503 (Note that L = keydatalen in the notation of previous versions of [SP 800-56A], while L = 504504 KBits in the notation of previous versions of [SP 800-56B]; current versions of those 505 documents have been updated to be consistent with SP 800-56C.) - c. {IV} A bit string included (if required) for use as an initial value during an execution of the auxiliary PRF-based KDF; an IV shall be included in OtherInput if and only if the chosen PRF-based KDF is operating in Feedback Mode.
+It can either be secret or nonsecret.
 It may be an empty string.
 If the PRF-based KDF is operating in either Counter Mode or Double-Pipeline Iteration Mode, an IV shall not be included in OtherInput.
-(See [SP 800-108] for details.)

-(Note that L = keydatalen in the notation of previous versions of [SP 800-56A], while L = KBits in the notation of versions of [SP 800-56B] published prior to the release of this version of SP 800-56C.)

-d.
-FixedInfo, including:

-- (1) Label a bit string that identifies the purpose for the derived keying material.
+(See [SP 800-108] for details.) - 512 d.
+FixedInfo, including: - (1) Label A bit string that identifies the purpose for the derived keying material.
 For example, it can be the ASCII encoding of a character string describing the relying application(s) and/or the intended use(s) of the keying material.
 The value and encoding method used for the Label are defined in a larger context, for example, in the protocol that uses this key-derivation procedure.
-As an alternative to including this string as a separate component of FixedInfo, Label could be incorporated in Context (see below). - (2) Context a bit string of context-specific data appropriate for the relying keyestablishment scheme/protocol and the chosen PRF-based KDF.

-For recommendations concerning the format and context-specific content of
+As an alternative to including this string as a separate component of FixedInfo, Label could be incorporated in Context (see below). - 519 (2) Context A bit string of context-specific data appropriate for the relying key 520 establishment scheme/protocol and the chosen PRF-based KDF. - 521For recommendations concerning the format and context-specific content of Context,522see the specifications of FixedInfo and/or OtherInfo in [SP 800-56A] and/or [SP 800-52356B], respectively. - 524(3) $[L]2$ An agreed-upon encoding of L as a bit string that is appropriate for use by the chosen525PRF-based KDF (see [SP 800-108] for details).
+As an alternative to including this string526as a separate component of FixedInfo, $[L]2$ could be incorporated in Context (see527above).